saul/cvar-unhide-s2/cvarlist.md

 cl_radar_rotate | cl, a, release | Default: true<br>1
 cl_radar_scale | cl, a, release | Default: 0.7<br>Sets the radar scale.
 Valid values are 0.25 to 1.0.
 cl_radar_scale_alternate | cl, a, release | Default: 1<br>Sets the alternate radar scale.
 Valid values are 0.25 to 1.0.
-cl_radar_square_with_scoreboard | cl, a, release | Default: true<br>If set, the radar will toggle to square when the scoreboard is visible. cl_radial_coyote_time | devonly, cl | Default: 0.15<br>Selection lenience: How long in seconds the last selected radial segment is used if no segment is selected. cl_radial_menu_icon_radius | devonly, cl | Default: 200<br>
+cl_radar_scale_dynamic | cl, a, release | Default: false<br>Toggles between a radar that scales dynamically to encompass all the detected elements on the map. cl_radar_square_always | cl, a, release | Default: false<br>If set, the radar will always be square. cl_radar_square_with_scoreboard | cl, a, release | Default: true<br>If set, the radar will toggle to square when the scoreboard is visible. cl_radial_coyote_time | devonly, cl | Default: 0.15<br>Selection lenience: How long in seconds the last selected radial segment is used if no segment is selected. cl_radial_menu_icon_radius | devonly, cl | Default: 200<br>